Mark Sloniker: Career

 Sloniker later enrolled at the University of Cincinnati and finished his trombone lessons.
 He went to various colleges.
 He played at concerts and joined the Jazz fusion group Kinesis.
 He finally earned his Music Therapy degree.
 He also married his wife Colleen Crosson and they each made their own music.

 His first new age, jazz music is "Paths of Heart", released on cassette and CD album made in 1986.
 Since then his songs were on the billboard chart around the world.
 Since then he continued to make more New-age music like "True Nature" in 1988.
 Some of his songs can be heard in The Weather Channel Fall Foliage reports or on the locals.
 His latest CD album is the 2009 "Miracles and Other Works of Heart" that both he and his wife Colleen Crosson worked on.
-His songs include "The Cellphone Blues" which talks about how he doesn't like how distracting cellphones and how GPS maps distract people and "Oil Can" which talks about how he enjoys books and movies like The Wizard of Oz and To Kill a Mockingbird.
+His songs include "The Cellphone Blues" which talks about how he disliked the distraction of technology and "Oil Can" which focused on his interest in books and movies like The Wizard of Oz and To Kill a Mockingbird.
 He also talks about Christianity in his songs.